-Akeem Oh is an American-Canadian indie-pop artist born in Philadelphia PA and raised in Mattawa ON.
-Initially contributing to the Franco-ontarian music scene, he garnered significant attention on the TV show JAM on TFO, leading to a performance at les Francos Festival in Montreal before an audience of 10 000.
+AKEEM OH is an American-Canadian indie-pop artist born in Philadelphia, PA, and raised in Mattawa, ON.
+He first made waves in the Franco-Ontarian music scene, capturing attention on the TV show JAM on TFO and earning a performance at the Francos de Montréal festival before an audience of 10,000.

 Why soft-boi-indie-pop?